DiarmuidByrne/OO-Word-Cloud/README.md

 **References**

-In some parts of this project have been taken, altered and adapted from other projects and sources:
+Some parts of this project have been taken, altered and adapted from other projects and sources:

 - Kumo word cloud
 https://github.com/kennycason/kumo/